 - Difficulty sitting still for long periods of time

 - Memories of being uncomfortable during previous dental visits

 When dental anxiety is so severe that patients choose to delay or avoid treatment, they often start to experience daily discomfort or pain caused by their untreated dental conditions.
 Sedation dentistry allows those who suffer from dental phobia to overcome their fear of the dentist and receive the treatment they need.

 When mild dental problems are permitted to advance, more complex and costly dental procedures may be required in the future in order to fully restore oral health.
 By pursuing prompt treatment of mild or moderate dental problems with the help of sedation dentistry, you can greatly improve your dental health and overall quality of life, while preventing future dental concerns.

 Most patients who experience moderate to severe dental anxiety are good candidates for sedation dentistry.
-Candidates for sedation dentistry may be in need of a restorative treatment such as dental implants, or electing to undergo a cosmetic treatment such as porcelain veneers.
-Prior to treatment, Dr. Willardsen will carefully review your medical history and any current medications to make sure the chosen sedation dentistry technique is compatible and can best meet your needs.
-For individuals who have a history of sleep apnea or other problematic health conditions, Dr. Willardsen may recommend consulting your primary care physician to prevent possible complications.
+Candidates for sedation dentistry may be in need of a restorative treatment such as dental implants, or they may be electing to undergo a cosmetic treatment such as porcelain veneers.
+Prior to treatment, our dentist will carefully review your medical history and any current medications to make sure the chosen sedation dentistry technique is compatible and can best meet your needs.
+For individuals who have a history of sleep apnea or other problematic health conditions, our dentist may recommend consulting your primary care physician to prevent possible complications.